edinburgh-napier/set09121/lectures/lecture9.md

  - **main memory** -  commonly ranges from 4GB to 16GB at present.
  - **virtual memory** -  if main memory runs out, the (slow) HDD used.
   - 64bit OS can address ~16.8 million petabytes of memory.
-  - If you are using virtual memory you are losing.
+  - If you are using virtual memory you shouldn't be.

 ---